cleanui-dev/react-native-scanner/README.md

 ## Example

-See the `example/` directory for a complete working example.
+See the `example/` directory for complete working examples, including the "New Props Example" that demonstrates the updated prop structure.

 ## Contributing